 I have been chipping away for a few weeks on my project to have an interactive chart of flute and piccolo fingerings.
 Working on this project has allowed me to learn how to create SVGs and curried functions.

 The problem I have been working on was how to ensure my key layout mimicked the instrument layout as closely as possible.
-In particular, there are small “roller” keys controlled by the right pinky on the flute that I needed to have display closer together than the divs were rendering.
+In particular, there are small “roller” keys controlled by the right pinky on the flute that I needed to have display closer together than the div

 My original code for the keys looked like this: